ucsd-progsys/liquidhaskell-tutorial/README.md

 ## Website

-+ Generate SINGLE file
-+ footnotes (but fix in each chapter)
-+ links
-+ horiz scrollable code-pre pane
-+ commented out code blocks are not sent to server.
-- [HEREHERE] Go through each chapter, updating filters appropriately
+- Package
   - Generate and link from raw index.lhs
   - Auto-generate table of contents
   - Auto-generate table of exercises
   - Table of contents on left? (cf rust)

+- Interact
+  - Make server link a METADATA variable
   - Add --diff-check on local machine
   - GLOBAL error status? (single tick/cross at top-right)

 ## Contents